|Nutrition Facts (per serving)|

 Serve this soup on its own, or a fresh tossed green salad, and have some crackers on the side.

-- 1 tablespoon lemon juice, or juice from 1/2 a lemon
+1 tablespoon lemon juice, from about 1/2 a lemon

 Gather the ingredients.

-Put the beans and water in a bowl, and let them soak overnight.
+Put the beans in a bowl and cover with water.
+Let them soak overnight.

 Drain the beans, and set aside.